nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [3.07]

-##### 3.07.A01) NO-TITLE
+##### 3.07.A01) Visionary leadership, strategic management, and holistic

+- 3.07.A01.01) economic development

-- 3.07.A01.01) Establishing the National Tourism Council (NTC) as the main institution responsible for coordinating and managing tourism-related activities.
+- 3.07.A01.02) Establishing the National Tourism Council (NTC) as the main institution responsible for coordinating and managing tourism-related activities.

-- 3.07.A01.02) Establishing the Tourism Policy Formulation Council (TPFC) for developing policies for the industry.
+- 3.07.A01.03) Establishing the Tourism Policy Formulation Council (TPFC) for developing policies for the industry.

-- 3.07.A01.03) Establishing the Sri Lanka Tourism Authority as the central institution for tourism development and promotion.
+- 3.07.A01.04) Establishing the Sri Lanka Tourism Authority as the central institution for tourism development and promotion.

-- 3.07.A01.04) Implementing a new tourism act to enhance the productivity and efficiency of the tourism sector as a leading industry in the Sri Lankan economy.
+- 3.07.A01.05) Implementing a new tourism act to enhance the productivity and efficiency of the tourism sector as a leading industry in the Sri Lankan economy.

-- 3.07.A01.05) Identifying new tourism destinations and products based on research and studies and providing facilities for stakeholders to develop them.
+- 3.07.A01.06) Identifying new tourism destinations and products based on research and studies and providing facilities for stakeholders to develop them.

-- 3.07.A01.06) Adopting an ICT-based approach to prevent crimes and illegal activities in the tourism industry.
+- 3.07.A01.07) Adopting an ICT-based approach to prevent crimes and illegal activities in the tourism industry.

-- 3.07.A01.07) Attracting airlines and establishing connectivity from major tourism-origin countries to Sri Lanka.
+- 3.07.A01.08) Attracting airlines and establishing connectivity from major tourism-origin countries to Sri Lanka.

-- 3.07.A01.08) Introducing domestic airline services to key tourist destinations within Sri Lanka.
+- 3.07.A01.09) Introducing domestic airline services to key tourist destinations within Sri Lanka.

-- 3.07.A01.09) Providing necessary encouragement and facilities to micro, small, and medium- scale entrepreneurs who make a significant contribution to the tourism industry, to improve the quality of their services.
+- 3.07.A01.10) Providing necessary encouragement and facilities to micro, small, and medium- scale entrepreneurs who make a significant contribution to the tourism industry, to improve the quality of their services.

-- 3.07.A01.10) Implementing an international-level standardization program to enhance the quality of all sectors in the tourism services.
+- 3.07.A01.11) Implementing an international-level standardization program to enhance the quality of all sectors in the tourism services.

-- 3.07.A01.11) Providing necessary facilities to convert informal sector tourism operators into the formal sector.
+- 3.07.A01.12) Providing necessary facilities to convert informal sector tourism operators into the formal sector.

-- 3.07.A01.12) Developing infrastructure facilities needed to advance the local tourism industry as a leading and alternative tourism mechanism and encouraging private sector participation in this task.
+- 3.07.A01.13) Developing infrastructure facilities needed to advance the local tourism industry as a leading and alternative tourism mechanism and encouraging private sector participation in this task.

-- 3.07.A01.13) Establishing international partnerships with non-governmental organizations, donor organizations, and institutions, and obtaining technical, financial support, and know-how as a key approach in developing the tourism sector.
+- 3.07.A01.14) Establishing international partnerships with non-governmental organizations, donor organizations, and institutions, and obtaining technical, financial support, and know-how as a key approach in developing the tourism sector.

-- 3.07.A01.14) Organizing an annual national tourism award ceremony to encourage and recognize entrepreneurs and stakeholders in the tourism industry.
-Sustainable usage of natural and cultural resources
+- 3.07.A01.15) Organizing an annual national tourism award ceremony to encourage and recognize entrepreneurs and stakeholders in the tourism industry.

+##### 3.07.A02) Sustainable usage of natural and cultural resources

-- 3.07.A01.15) A resource utilization plan to develop the tourism industry and protect natural resources.
+- 3.07.A02.01) A resource utilization plan to develop the tourism industry and protect natural resources.

-- 3.07.A01.16) A land bank, including a mechanism for land use in the tourism sector, with the involvement of relevant stakeholders and the state, aimed at future tourism investments.
+- 3.07.A02.02) A land bank, including a mechanism for land use in the tourism sector, with the involvement of relevant stakeholders and the state, aimed at future tourism investments.
 Digital technology should be utilized for this purpose.

-- 3.07.A01.17) Formulating a program to safeguard tourist attractions that are under significant threat due to over-visitation, by identifying their carrying capacity using scientific methods.
-Developing human resources for the tourist industry
+- 3.07.A02.03) Formulating a program to safeguard tourist attractions that are under significant threat due to over-visitation, by identifying their carrying capacity using scientific methods.

+##### 3.07.A03) Developing human resources for the tourist industry

-- 3.07.A01.18) A national human resource development plan for the tourism and hospitality sectors.
+- 3.07.A03.01) A national human resource development plan for the tourism and hospitality sectors.

-- 3.07.A01.19) An analysis of tourism training needs for training and educational institutions in both the public and private sectors of the tourism industry.
+- 3.07.A03.02) An analysis of tourism training needs for training and educational institutions in both the public and private sectors of the tourism industry.

-- 3.07.A01.20) Training programs for Sri Lankans to meet both local and international demand for a skilled workforce in the tourism industry.
+- 3.07.A03.03) Training programs for Sri Lankans to meet both local and international demand for a skilled workforce in the tourism industry.

-- 3.07.A01.21) Providing facilities to universities that offer degrees related to the tourism industry.
+- 3.07.A03.04) Providing facilities to universities that offer degrees related to the tourism industry.

-- 3.07.A01.22) Practical training and work-integrated learning opportunities for postgraduate students in the tourism industry.
+- 3.07.A03.05) Practical training and work-integrated learning opportunities for postgraduate students in the tourism industry.

-- 3.07.A01.23) Updating the syllabi of educational and training programs in the tourism industry to align with global trends and demand.
+- 3.07.A03.06) Updating the syllabi of educational and training programs in the tourism industry to align with global trends and demand.

-- 3.07.A01.24) A special tourism training structure to provide training for micro-entrepreneurs.
+- 3.07.A03.07) A special tourism training structure to provide training for micro-entrepreneurs.

-- 3.07.A01.25) A special social protection program for individuals in the private, public, and semi-public sectors, including tourist service providers and related workers, to secure their futures in the tourism industry.
+- 3.07.A03.08) A special social protection program for individuals in the private, public, and semi-public sectors, including tourist service providers and related workers, to secure their futures in the tourism industry.

-- 3.07.A01.26) Establishing a national tourism research institute as a public-private partnership, allowing students and scholars from academic institutions, professional bodies, and universities to engage in practical research on the tourism industry.
-Development and standardizing of new tourist products
+- 3.07.A03.09) Establishing a national tourism research institute as a public-private partnership, allowing students and scholars from academic institutions, professional bodies, and universities to engage in practical research on the tourism industry.

+##### 3.07.A04) Development and standardizing of new tourist products

-- 3.07.A01.27) Identify and improve the critical infrastructure of all tourism destinations across the country.
+- 3.07.A04.01) Identify and improve the critical infrastructure of all tourism destinations across the country.

-- 3.07.A01.28) Establish a special department/team to develop innovative tourism products for Sri Lanka’s tourism industry.
+- 3.07.A04.02) Establish a special department/team to develop innovative tourism products for Sri Lanka’s tourism industry.

-- 3.07.A01.29) Conduct special promotional programs for selected markets to address the gap during the low tourist season.
+- 3.07.A04.03) Conduct special promotional programs for selected markets to address the gap during the low tourist season.

-- 3.07.A01.30) Promote Sri Lanka as a destination for MICE (Meetings, Incentives, Conferences, and Exhibitions) and sports tourism.
+- 3.07.A04.04) Promote Sri Lanka as a destination for MICE (Meetings, Incentives, Conferences, and Exhibitions) and sports tourism.

-- 3.07.A01.31) Engage with the private sector to facilitate and provide the necessary infrastructure development to attract cruise tourism.
+- 3.07.A04.05) Engage with the private sector to facilitate and provide the necessary infrastructure development to attract cruise tourism.

-- 3.07.A01.32) Develop the infrastructure and human resources needed to cater to elderly tourists and tourists with disabilities.
-Strategic destination marketing
+- 3.07.A04.06) Develop the infrastructure and human resources needed to cater to elderly tourists and tourists with disabilities.

+##### 3.07.A05) Strategic destination marketing

-- 3.07.A01.33) Existing destination marketing activities will be revisited to align with the tourism objectives.
+- 3.07.A05.01) Existing destination marketing activities will be revisited to align with the tourism objectives.

-- 3.07.A01.34) In collaboration with the Ministry of Foreign Affairs, the national airline, and state tourism institutions, a long-term global marketing campaign to promote Sri Lanka’s tourism industry will be established.
+- 3.07.A05.02) In collaboration with the Ministry of Foreign Affairs, the national airline, and state tourism institutions, a long-term global marketing campaign to promote Sri Lanka’s tourism industry will be established.

-- 3.07.A01.35) Attractive promotional material will be created for display at entry points to the country and in major tourist markets abroad.
+- 3.07.A05.03) Attractive promotional material will be created for display at entry points to the country and in major tourist markets abroad.

-- 3.07.A01.36) Digital approaches will be adopted to provide important tourist information about the destination.
+- 3.07.A05.04) Digital approaches will be adopted to provide important tourist information about the destination.

-- 3.07.A01.37) A program will be developed to position Sri Lanka as an authentic, eco-friendly, and tourist-friendly destination.
+- 3.07.A05.05) A program will be developed to position Sri Lanka as an authentic, eco-friendly, and tourist-friendly destination.

-- 3.07.A01.38) A marketing campaign will be launched to attract Free Independent Travelers (FITs) and transit travellers passing through Colombo airport.
+- 3.07.A05.06) A marketing campaign will be launched to attract Free Independent Travelers (FITs) and transit travellers passing through Colombo airport.

-- 3.07.A01.39) Based on scientific research, a special marketing campaign focusing on emerging and modern markets will be implemented.
+- 3.07.A05.07) Based on scientific research, a special marketing campaign focusing on emerging and modern markets will be implemented.

-- 3.07.A01.40) Foreign missions and embassies will be used productively and efficiently for Sri Lanka’s destination marketing programs.
+- 3.07.A05.08) Foreign missions and embassies will be used productively and efficiently for Sri Lanka’s destination marketing programs.

 ### 3.08) An entrepreneurship explosion - An organic approach